The HTML Video element (

 autoplayattribute has precedence over

 autoplayis specified, the browser would obviously need to start downloading the video for playback.

 - The specification does not force the browser to follow the value of this attribute; it is a mere hint.

-- A URL indicating a poster frame to show until the user plays or seeks.
-If this attribute isn't specified, nothing is displayed until the first frame is available; then the first frame is shown as the poster frame.
+- A URL for an image to be shown while the video is downloading.
+If this attribute isn't specified, nothing is displayed until the first frame is available, then the first frame is shown as the poster frame.

 - The URL of the video to embed.
 This is optional; you may instead use the

 <source>element within the video block to specify the video to embed.